samaratrilling/Makestagram-Swift/P5-Connecting-to-Parse/content.md

 #Configuring the SDK on App Launch

 Every iOS project gets created with class called `AppDelegate`.
 This class has multiple methods that get called when our App starts, is put in the background or is closed.
 Whenever we want to respond to such *lifecycle* events, the `AppDelegate` is the right place to add our code.
-If you open the *AppDelegate.swift* file, that is part of the *Makestagram* project, you will see the different methods that are part of the `AppDelegate`.
+If you open the *AppDelegate.swift* file that is part of the *Makestagram* project, you will see the different methods that are part of the `AppDelegate`.
 Apple also provides some helpful comments about the responsibilities of each method.
 For now, we are mainly interested in the following method:

     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
       // Override point for customization after application launch.